single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-definition.md

 ## Error UIs

-When a single-spa application fails to load, mount, or unmount, it moves to [SKIP_BECAUSE_BROKEN](/docs/api#getappstatus) status.
+When a single-spa application fails to load, mount, or unmount, it moves to [SKIP_BECAUSE_BROKEN or LOAD_ERROR](/docs/api#getappstatus) status.
 When in SKIP_BECAUSE_BROKEN status, often nothing is visible to the user and they won't understand why the application is not showing.
 You can call [unloadApplication](/docs/api#unloadapplication) to move the application back to NOT_LOADING status, which will cause single-spa to re-attempt downloading and mounting it.
-However, it is often desireable to show an error state when the application fails.
+However, it is often desireable to show an error state when the application errors.

 An error UI is defined as either an HTML string or as a [parcel config object](/docs/parcels-overview/#parcel-configuration).
-HTML strings are best for static, non-interactive error states, whereas parcels are best when you want to use a framework (Vue, React, Angular, etc) to dynamicall render the error state.
+HTML strings are best for static, non-interactive error states, whereas parcels are best when you want to use a framework (Vue, React, Angular, etc) to dynamically render the error state.
+The error UI will be shown whenever the application's status is SKIP_BECAUSE_BROKEN or LOAD_ERROR.

 Defining error uis via javascript objects is straightforward, as the string or parcel can be defined in an application object via the `error` property: